 WaiChung is one of the few dancers with an intimate understanding of the traditional styles of Tango Salon and Tango Milonguero, as well as Tango Nuevo.
 His dancing is described as elegant, playful, soft, clean and musically expressive.

 He has performed at numerous events in Singapore where he is currently based, as well as in Malaysia, Vietnam, Australia and Argentina, including the famous Salon Canning in Buenos Aires.

-What can you learn in our Tango Beginners course?
+What can you learn in our Argentine Tango Beginners course?

-As a beginner, you will pick up basic Argentine Tango techniques on walking and simple movements like ochos, cruzada and the commonly-used ‘sandwich’.
-Absolutely no dance background needed to start learning and enjoying this dance!
+You will pick up basic techniques on walking and simple movements like ochos, cruzada and salida, as well as simple figures.

-Where can I find out more information such as the class schedule and fees?
+Where can I find out more information such as the class schedule and fees or register for classes?

 We will be holding regular trial classes so keep a look out for those if you are keen to have a try.
 We would not encourage a total beginner to do walk-ins; it would be better to take the full 6-week Beginner course.
 Check out when the next Beginner class is and the course rate at http://www.ytango.sg/.

 If you have taken tango classes before, you can drop in for a lesson or if you are unsure which level class you should be taking, give us a call at Mobile: 96783697.

 Can I join the class if I do not have a partner?